 The church looks in reasonable condition on the Sharpe drawing, but less than 20 years later it was said to be ruinous and was replaced by a new one by J Montier (ibid), the older of two architects of this name.
 He did much work for the main landowner in the area, the Earl of Abergavenny who, as a Latin inscription over the south porch records, paid for most of the rebuilding, though the Marquess Camden of Bayham paid for the south aisle, which housed his family pew.

 The new church is gothic, built of sandstone ashlar.
 The tower came first in 1819 (Horsfield, ibid), battlemented with C15-style detail.
 The rest followed soon after, with a spacious interior with aisles.
 The segmental windows have iron tracery divided by transoms, recalling the mediaeval east window, and the arcade-piers are also iron.
 They are of accurate four shafts and four hollows section with leaf capitals.
-Langdon suggests they were Sussex work (p153), but the last forge had closed and probably could never have produced anything so large.
+Langdon suggests the ironwork was from Sussex (p153), but the last forge had closed and probably could never have produced anything so large.
 The aisles are almost as high as the nave, but have flat roofs.
-A gallery with graceful balusters and standing on slender columns, all of iron, runs across the whole west end.
+A gallery with graceful balusters and standing on slender columns, all of iron, runs across the whole west end and is the only survivor as the side-galleries have been removed.
 On the south side of the chancel a plain arch opens into the Abergavenny pew.

 Unsurprisingly, the Victorians disliked the church; the best Lower could say was that it was ‘as good as could be expected for its date’ (I p192).
 The chancel was extended in 1868, but it remains short, though the exterior is deceptive, as extensions of the aisles cover its western part.
 The side windows are similar to those in the nave and were probably original ones re-used, but the tracery of the three-light east window is stone, though it resembles Montier’s work.
 An amateurish plan in the church records (ESRO Par 344/4/1) is signed ‘S Richardson’, who may be identified with S Richardson, a bricklayer of the parish.
 The simple repetition of Montier’s work would be consistent with Richardson having sole responsibility.
 There may have been other work in this period, for according to PP 125, £3000 was spent.
 As PP 125 dates from 1875, this excludes J O Scott’s restoration in 1880, which is better documented (B 39 p571) and seems to have consisted of refitting and beautifying rather than reconstruction.